ChangLabSNU/VaxPress/docs/user_guides.rst

     the above process.
 How to balance the weights among the various fitness functions depends on your own purpose for using VaxPress.

-.. index:: LinearDesign; Use Case
+.. index:: LinearDesign; removing tandem repeat

 =================================================
 Removing Tandem Repeats from LindearDesign Output